Lizhen0909/LSHVec/README.md

 Please refer to [A Vector Representation of DNA Sequences Using Locality Sensitive Hashing](https://www.biorxiv.org/content/10.1101/726729v1) for the idea and experiments.

+There are also some pretained models that can be used, please see [PyLSHvec](https://github.com/Lizhen0909/PyLSHvec/blob/master/README.md) for details.

 ## Requirements

 Here is the environment I worked on.
 Other versions may also work.
 Python 3 should work, but I don't use it a lot.